Back to Business as Usual

 While there is not a definitive census of airworthy members of the Ae-45/145 family, there is likely no more than ten or so flying examples worldwide as of 2017.

-Two remain airworthy in the Czech Republic and one each in America, Australia, France, Germany, Hungary and Slovakia.
+Two remain airworthy in Slovakia and one each in America, Australia, Czech Republic France, Germany and Hungary.

 Despite the small number still flying, the aircraft family has a strong fan base and its unique lines grab attention wherever the aircraft goes.